-One of the A primary purposes of creating an up-to-date TSP (and keeping it updated) is to fulfill the State of Oregon Transportation Planning Rule (TPR) requirements for comprehensive transportation planning in the cities of Oregon.
-The TSP is used as a guiding policy document for long-term transportation planning and presents the City's goals and policies while outlining and prioritizing proposed improvements for pedestrian, bicycle, public transit, and motor vehicle, and freight systems; downtown parking; and neighborhood traffic management (as well as other non-motorized elements).
-In addition, the TSP outlines the financial forecast for potential funding for the City, and ties that back to potential prioritized improvements to determine any funding shortfalls for projects.
-When funding shortfalls exist, potential concepts for generating additional revenue for the City are outlined to help guide the City funding-related decisions towards policy decisions related to funding.
+A primary purpose of an up-to-date TSP is to fulfill the State of Oregon Transportation Planning Rule (TPR) requirements for comprehensive transportation planning in the cities of Oregon.
+The TSP is a guiding policy document for long-term transportation planning and presents the City's goals and policies while outlining and prioritizing proposed improvements for pedestrian, bicycle, public transit, motor vehicle, and freight systems; downtown parking; and neighborhood traffic management.
+In addition, the TSP outlines the financial forecast for potential funding and ties that back to potential prioritized improvements to determine any funding shortfalls for projects.
+When funding shortfalls exist, potential concepts for generating additional revenue are outlined to help guide City funding-related decisions.

-The TSP strives to determine existing problem areas for all modes of transportation, looks into the future to identify the needs created by growth, and provides solutions to existing and future needs along with guidelines to develop the desired multimodal transportation system.
+The TSP strives to determine existing problem areas for all modes of transportation, looks into the future to identify the needs created by growth, and provide solutions to existing and future needs with guidelines to develop the desired multimodal transportation system.
 Identifying specific transportation system needs will help the City guide its future transportation system investments and determine how land use and transportation decisions can be brought together beneficially for the community.

-After Chapter 4 Future Forecasting Process, each section of the TSP (after the Future Forecasting Chapter) includes a long-range master plan and an action plan.
+After Chapter 4 Future Forecasting Process, each section of the TSP includes a long-range master plan and an action plan.
 The action plans address those transportation improvements that could be made using limited local funding sources.
 The final prioritization of transportation system improvements will be determined by the Milwaukie City Council as part of the annual capital improvements planning and budgeting process.